 The Requirements module provides you with a central repository for documenting and tracking all aspects of your project, from conception to delivery.
-This can include business goals, customer requests, functional requirements, or any other requirements whose approval and progress you want to track.
+Examples are business goals, customer requests, functional requirements, or any other requirements whose approval and progress you want to track.

 Requirements can be high-level descriptions or formal documentation for your release, depending on your development methodology.